Do you think it's could be time to heat the pool?

 We made a house call to Dannevirke to get this heater up and going, and to get some temperature reading for ourselves.

 We got it going with ease and after 20 minutes, it was taking the pool water in at 9c and heating it to 47c.
-This week Chris the pool owner called, and said the pool temperature has raised from 9 C to 14 degrees celsius after 4-5 days heating, but only during daylight hours has the heater being used, as it's only new to this type of heating, and he's only got has his learners licence currently.
+This week Chris the pool owner called, and said the pool temperature has raised from 9 C to 14 degrees celsius after 4-5 days heating, but only during daylight hours, has the heater being used, as he's only new to this type of heating, and he's only got has his learners licence currently.
 Next week he'll have his full.
 Lol

 He's has reduced the delay time from 6 seconds to 5 seconds and has increase the output temperature to 52 celsius.

 He said he was very happy with the heater and what it was doing.

 I would have thought that to heat 20,000 litres would take two weeks of heating to raise it from cold to a swimmable temperature.

-We felt he pool needed a cover to try and keep the heat in, and insulate the pipes would also help.
+We felt the pool needed a cover to try and keep the heat in, and insulate the pipes would help.

 The other option is a ceramic blanket wrapped around the heater, this would also put even more heat into the water.
 The emission where a heatwave with no smoke at all, as you can see in the quick video below.
 Excellent.
 Thanks Chris.